· FODMAP Diet Guide · guides · 8 min read

 Challenge: The diet is restrictive Solution: Remember, it’s temporary.
 The elimination phase is only 2-6 weeks, and you’ll gradually add foods back.

 Challenge: Difficulty eating out Solution: Use the Monash FODMAP app to check menu items, communicate with restaurant staff, and carry safe snacks.
+Check out our restaurant guide for tips on dining out safely.

 Challenge: Feeling overwhelmed Solution: Start with meal planning and simple swaps.
 Focus on what you CAN eat rather than restrictions.